 Started by a group of diligent believers, the mission began with the desire to serve local and transient homeless men.
 One-hundred-seventeen years later, the ministry has morphed into a four-home mission focused on restoring lives.

 The ministry offers shelter and warmth while seeking to prepare them for life outside the mission’s walls.
-Committed to serving 13 counties around Fort Wayne, Indiana, the mission served 1,982 individuals in
+Committed to serving 13 counties around Fort Wayne, Indiana, the mission served 1,982 individuals in 2020 alone.

 It shows no signs of stopping.